-Sunday are a good day to discuss religious topics in a behavioral context.
+Sunday is a good day to discuss religious topics in a behavioral context.
 In fact, any day is as good as another, but Sunday works for me because it’s at the end of my workweek and it’s the ‘religious’ day in the context of how I was raised.

 Saturday is fine, as is Friday.
 Technically, it seems that for those who are sufficiently religious, every day should be a day of worship.
 But there’s the crux of it – worship what, exactly?